 The Urban Forest Stewardship Plan (UFSP) provides a policy framework that guides decision-making and identifies principles, priorities, goals, and strategies that will help Seattle preserve, protect, maintain, and restore its urban forest over the next 24 years.
 The UFSP provides the foundation to direct and integrate management of the many issues and opportunities of Seattle's urban forest resources.
 One of the four goals of the UFSP is to expand Seattle's forest canopy cover to 30% by 2037.
+Based on 2007 data, the city's canopy coverage was about 23%.
 The "Environment" goal of this Operations Plan supports the UFSP canopy cover goal by providing solutions to maintain and grow healthy trees in public places and reduce conflicts with sidewalks and other infrastructure.